wi7a1ian/csharp-cpu-lab/README.md

 It is often more efficient to allocate one big block of memory for all the objects (memory pooling) than to allocate a small block for each object.
 (List vs Vector in C++)

 When working with arrays & structs:
-- Look at the operations in the loop and decide if it is more beneficial to use AoS or SoA to guarantee sequentialy memory access.
+- Look at the operations in the loop and decide if it is more beneficial to move from AoS to SoA to guarantee sequential memory access.
 - In C# references are located first (by the JIT compiler).
 It is caused by automatic layout that places refs right after struct header and method map.
 - Apply `[StructLayout(LayoutKind.Sequential)]` to fix this, just be carefull for structs used internally because they can have `LayoutKind.Auto` like DateTime does.
 Consider ECS like